 Workplace productivity stats with remote work

 Remote work has undoubtedly become a prominent part of our lives over the years.
-We have flexibility in the work hours, comfort at home, reduced cost of commutes, seems like everything is more convenient with remote work.
+We have flexibility in the work hours, comfort at home, and reduced cost of commutes, seems like everything is more convenient with remote work.

 However, the question remains unanswered — Is remote work proving to be a productive means of working?
 Though considered to be an awkward arrangement in the past, remote work has been turned into a sobering reality.